 Available as both a video and audio podcast, Picture This sees professional photographers Chelsea and Tony Northrup dig deep into the history, technology, and personalities of photography.

-Launched in 2016, this slickly produced weekly show offers unbiased reviews of cameras and insightful advice on technique, from two presenters who really know their subject, and show unceasing enthusiasm for it.
+Launched in 2016, this slickly produced weekly show offers unbiased reviews of cameras and insightful advice on technique, from two presenters who have strong opinions on the subject, and show unceasing enthusiasm for it.

 Another podcast that's steeped in irreverence, FroKnowsPhoto sees abrasive, wild-haired presenter Jared Polin discuss the latest photography-related news, rumors and debates in a characteristically direct and honest manner.

-Episodes are usually about 20 minutes long, with recent discussions including 'Sometimes you need to eat s#@t', 'Screw your dynamic range excuses' and 'Photo retouching has gone too FAR!!!!'.
+Episodes are usually about 20 minutes long, with discussions including ones titled 'Sometimes you need to eat s#@t', 'Am I A Victim BLAMER??? #DontBeAnAsshole' and 'Photo retouching has gone too FAR!!!!'.

 As you can probably tell from the titles alone, shockjock Polin doesn't beat about the bush, and has clear views that he expressly keenly, loudly and often with expletives.